lauragift21/giftegwuenu.dev/content/posts/my-experience-using-polywork.md

   - reflections
   - career
 canonical_url: true
-description: I joined Polywork a few weeks ago, an it's been an amazing experience and I want to pen down my thoughts about the platform
+description: I joined [Polywork](https://www.polywork.com/) a few weeks ago, it's been an amazing experience and I thought it'll be great to pen down my thoughts as an early adopter of the platform.
 ---
 I joined [Polywork](https://www.polywork.com/) a few weeks ago, it's been an amazing experience and I thought it'll be great to pen down my thoughts as an early adopter of the platform.